 Experience fluidity: like in Stephenson’s novel – people will seamlessly combine offline and online experiences using smart entry devices like glasses or other minimal design viewers.
 Forget screens, start thinking the real world around you will carry virtual overlays.

 Single identity: the common term you’ll find is interoperability or the ability to have a single identity (avatar included), to move around any network – instead of keeping track of millions of passwords.

 Decentralized: Unlike Meta’s vision for the metaverse as a closed walled garden, the purest vision is that no one will own the metaverse.

 Blockchained: This is where the latest growth in NFTs converge with the vision for the metaverse economy.
-Consumer and brands will be able to create, share and monetize virtual assets with ownership certificates.
+Consumers and brands will be able to create, share and monetize virtual assets with ownership certificates.

 Sounds cool, but when will all this happen?

-We’re still at least 10-15 years away from the purest Web3 model.
+The whole concept of the metaverse is still theoretical.
+We’re still at least 10-15 years away from the above Web3 model.
 Advancements in hardware, software and governance will first need to happen to make this vision a reality.